theramiyer/blog/content/post/2023/the-politics-of-the-balasore-tragedy.md

 But right, Vande Bharat caters to a miniscule portion of the total passengers the Indian Railways carry in a day.

-The Indian Railways still cater to those who cannot afford the airlines.
+The Indian Railways still cater to those who cannot afford even a second class ticket, let alone airlines.
 And the scale of passenger traffic that the Indian Railways carry are perhaps unimaginable for the airline industry in India anyway.

 Like we saw in the previous part, the Indian Railways, in general, must focus on safety of the other trains.
 And as we read in the previous part, the introduction of the Vande Bharat and its demands will ensure better safety for other trains.